 - Reimbursement for Travel – To and from doctor’s and therapy appointments

 - Compensation for Disfigurement – Burns, cuts, etc.

 - Penalties – Against the insurance company for failure to pay benefits

 - Lump Sum Settlement – Cash settlement for your injuries

 Before agreeing to accept a settlement offer, it is important to speak with a Chicago workplace injury attorney who can inform you of your rights and what your case is worth.
-The attorneys at Stein & Shulman, LLC have years of experience pursing workers’ compensation claims and understand the financial stress that results from being unable to work and provide for your family.
+The Chicago attorneys at Stein & Shulman, LLC have years of experience pursing workers’ compensation claims and understand the financial stress that results from being unable to work and provide for your family.
 We are committed to ensuring you receive the benefits you deserve and the maximum amount of damages to compensate for your injuries.

 If you were injured in the workplace due to dangerous or defective machinery, a construction accident, or a dangerous work environment contact one of our workers’ compensation attorneys for a free consultation at (312) 422- 0500 or by filling out a free contact form online.
 It costs you nothing to pursue the damages you deserve, unless your case is successful.